mark-watson/ai/README.md

-# ai: a Common Lisp implementation for the ideas for the https://hybrid-ai.agency
+# ai: a Common Lisp implementation for the ideas for the https://hybrid-ai.agency project

 ## Setup: